 When a student is expelled, they are separated from the School for a period longer than 20 days, or permanently, for disciplinary reasons.
+An expulsion will be documented in writing and will become part of a student's permanent record.

 Violations that may lead to expulsion include, but are not limited to, any behavior that indicates that a student is a serious threat to the safety of others: possession of firearms (mandatory 1 year expulsion), dangerous weapons, bombs, or explosives, criminal behavior, arson, under the influence of or possession of, or sale of controlled substances or paraphernalia.
 Suspensions or expulsions for children designated as exceptional follow all appropriate state and federal policies, regulations, and laws.